midcontinentcontrols/kb/README.md

 test:
   # Tests have a `build` section mirroring the module's.
-  # The image is automatically named.
-Typically, this
+  # Typically, this image will contain source code for all
-  # image will contain source code for all the monorepo's
+  # the repo's dependencies and potentially be multiple gb
-  # dependencies and be multiple gb in size.
+  # in size.
   build:
     name: midcontinentcontrols/example-test
     dockerfile: test/Dockerfile